 4. Unjustified abuse, neglect, or violence toward an animal.

 C. DESTRUCTION OF PROPERTY

 1. Vandalizing, damaging, destroying, defacing, or tampering with University property or the property of others.

 D. DISCRIMINATION AND HARASSMENT

-1. Engaging in behavior prohibited under the NYU Non-Discrimination and Anti-Harassment Policy for Students or for Employees.
+1. Engaging in behavior prohibited under the NYU Non-Discrimination and Anti-Harassment Policy for Students or Non-Discrimination and Anti-Harassment Policy and Complaint Procedures for Employees.

 E. DISORDERLY CONDUCT

 1. Disorderly, disruptive, or antagonizing behavior that interferes with the safety, security, health or welfare of the community, and/or the regular operation of the University.